 FIN 620.
 Investments (3).

-An analysis of investment risks, financial information and industry characteristics.
+Analyzes investment risks, financial information and industry characteristics.
 Examines corporate, government, municipal and financial institution securities and other investment types.
 Presents personal portfolio construction, supervision and management.
 Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing, advanced standing.

 FIN 622.
 Future and Options Markets (3).

-Presents an overview of the futures and options markets.
+Overview of the futures and options markets.
 Discusses basic theoretical concepts as well as the practical issues of hedging and speculating in these markets.
 Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing, advanced standing.